Czesław Główczyński

-Czesław Marian Główczyński was a Polish fighter ace of the Polish Air Force in World War II with 5 confirmed kills and one shared.
+Czesław Marian Główczyński (22 July 1913 – 17 December 2000) was a Polish fighter ace of the Polish Air Force in World War II with 5 confirmed kills and one shared.

 Biography

 Czesław Główczyński was born in 1913.
 In 1935 he obtained his glider pilot license and began to study at the Volyn Cadet School for Artillery Reserve Officers (Wołyńska Szkoła Podchorążych Rezerwy Artylerii) in Włodzimierz Wołynski.
 One year later he entered the Polish Air Force Academy in Dęblin.
 In late October 1938 he was named second lieutenant (podporucznik) and assigned to the Polish 162nd Fighter Escadrille where he flew PZL P.7.

 On the first day of World War II Głowczyński damaged a Hs 126.
 The next day he shot down a He 111 and a Bf 110 (shared with another pilot).
 On 3 September he scored a Ju 86 and three days later another He 111.
 During the September campaign he flew a PZL P.11.
 On 17 September Główczyński crossed on his plane the border with Romania.

 He was interned in Drăgășani and in Turnu Sevarin.
 On 1 November he escaped and crossed the border with Yugoslavia then he arrived in Greece.
-On 28 November he sailed from Athens in the SS Pułaski to Marseilles.
+On 28 November he sailed from Athens in the SS Pułaski to Marseille.

-In France Główczyński was posted to the I/145 Polish Fighter Squadron where he flew a Caudron C.714.
+In France, Główczyński was posted to the I/145 Polish Fighter Squadron where he flew a Caudron C.714.
 On 9 June 1940 near Paris he shot down a Bf 109 and another one probably.
 The same day he probably destroyed a Do 17.
-On 19 June Główczyński was evacuated to the UK.
+On 19 June Główczyński was evacuated to the United Kingdom.

-In the RAF he was ordered to the No. 302 Polish Fighter Squadron.
+In the RAF, he was ordered to the No. 302 Polish Fighter Squadron.
 On 17 August 1940, during a training flight his Hurricane caught fire for unknown reasons.
 Główczyński managed to land and run away from the aircraft before it exploded.
 Wounded in the accident, he spent three months in hospital.
 He returned to his unit in April 1941.
 He scored his last victory on 30 December 1941.